 - For those interested in a hunting companion or competition prospect, please understand that most Weimaraners are slow to mature and are much softer than other pointing breeds.
 They tend to be more difficult to train for these reasons.

 - You must fill out and return a Prospective Owner Questionnaire.
 You can find a copy of that questionnaire, here.
+Warning, it’s very long.
+Sorry about that.
 The purpose of this questionnaire is for me to get some basic information from you before we start talking.
 Once we trade a few emails or phone calls, we will both have a better idea whether or not a Barrett puppy is right for you.

 - You don’t get to pick out your own puppy.
 Gone are the days of driving out to the farm, seeing a field of puppies, and going home with the one you picked out. 🙂 Barrett puppies are selectively/purposefully matched with their families.
 While you don’t get to pick your puppy, you can, however, let me know if you’d like a girl, boy, or if it doesn’t matter.
 Here’s an article that talks more about why I don’t generally let families pick out their own puppies.